JOJ0/joj0.github.io/projects.md

 [https://discogs.com](https://discogs.com).
 Two other coders and me took over the abandoned github repo in June 2020.
 Discogs didn't have interest in maintaining the Python module anymore but a lot of record lovers that also code Python do!
+Currently we are 4 people actively maintaining the project.

 - [python3-discogs-client github repo](https://github.com/joalla/discogs_client)
 - [our github discussion board](https://github.com/joalla/discogs_client/discussions)